pulumi/docs/content/blog/aws-cdk-on-pulumi-1.0/index.md

 ### CDK assets

-CDK's assets make it super easy to bundle code and other files your application needs into an S3 bucket or a Docker container, eliminating extra steps from your build pipeline.
-For example you can use Docker container asset to deploy an Fargate service from local directory.
-(CDK will build the container image and push to ECR on `pulumi up`.):
+CDK's assets make it easy to bundle code and other files your application needs into an S3 bucket or a Docker container, eliminating extra steps from your build pipeline.
+For example you can use Docker container asset to deploy a Fargate service from local directory.
+CDK will build the container image and push to ECR on `pulumi up`.

 ```ts
 import * as pulumicdk from '@pulumi/cdk';